jazzband/django-fsm-log/README.md

     inlines = [PersistedTransitionInline]
 ```

-### Migration to Abstract model PersistedTransitionMixin
+### Migration to abstract PersistedTransitionMixin model

 Once you defined your own model, you'll have to create the relevant migration to create the table.